Skip to content

 Tip

-If you are new to the Conan package manager, it is highly recommended to read Obtaining Dependencies and refer to Consuming packages chapter of the official Conan documentation for more information.
+If you are new to the Conan package manager you may want to read Obtaining Dependencies and refer to the Consuming packages chapter of the official Conan documentation for more information.

 mp-units releases are hosted on Conan-Center.
 The following steps may be performed to obtain an official library release: